connec/monitoring-rs/posts/0-discovery.md

 ## What is a monitoring pipeline?

-Sadly, [Googling](https://www.google.com/search?q=What+is+a+monitoring+pipeline%3F) the above query mostly gives me results for oil & gas pipeline monitoring... which is definitely not what I mean.
+Sadly, [Googling](https://www.google.com/search?q=What+is+a+monitoring+pipeline%3F) the above query mostly gives me results for oil & gas pipeline monitoring... which is definitely not what we mean.
 Asking [What is a logging pipeline?](https://www.google.com/search?q=What+is+a+logging+pipeline%3F) gives better results, including a few interesting blog posts and more than a few salesy articles from vendors.
 Many of them feature flow diagrams containing several non-trivial applications ([Apache Kafka](https://kafka.apache.org/) shows up a lot).
 This is not a good start for our purposes.